 The FEF provides a range of school programs based in the classroom and out in the field.
 Our dynamic learning experiences cater to K-12 students and are taken by experienced and qualified teachers.

-Understand the importance of classification in organising food webs and ecosystems, investigate how water moves through a natural and modified landscape, and explore the global carbon cycle.
+Understand the importance of classification in organising food webs and ecosystems and explore the global carbon cycle.
 Collect data from different forest types, and learn about managing landscapes for different purposes.

 Understand a range of sampling techniques that can be applied to terrestrial and aquatic environments.
 Students learn about the complex nature of ecosystem services that forest communities provide.

 A school loan package supporting teachers to integrate forest education into the classroom.
 Kits include forest specimens, scientific equipment, books and resources as well as, hand on activities and teachers notes connected to the curriculum.

 The Trees on Farms Program offers students the opportunity to spend the day on a farm exploring trees and their place within the whole farm system.
 A hands on and dynamic excursion designed for primary and Secondary students.

 Explore the different career pathways and skills you can experience working in the forest industry – from caring for the forest and growing the trees through to harvesting, transporting, processing the products and designing our homes.